mamgad/DVBLab/course/modules/02_sca.md

 ```

 ### Understanding the Report Structure

-Let's analyze key findings from the scan:
+When analyzing security scan results, it's essential to understand how to interpret the findings and prioritize remediation efforts.
+Let's examine key findings from the scan:

 1. **PyYAML Vulnerability (High Risk)**
 ```